jboss-developer/jboss-developer-shared-resources/guides/CONTRIBUTING.md

       --%>

-Create a Quickstart 'Cheat Sheet'
+Create a Quickstart Cheat Sheet
 -------------------------------

 ### Purpose of the Cheat Sheets